FOR-TIMI/chatter/README.md

   The profile page allows users to see another user's profile.
 This includes their posts, follower count and many more.

-## Support the project ⭐
-If you feel awesome and want to support us in a small way, please consider checking out our other projects, starring and sharing this repo!
-This helps us getting known and grow the community. 🙏

 ## questions